Torehirth/development-platforms-ca/README.md

 source sql/schema.sql;
 ```

-3. Confirm the database name matches the DB_NAME in your .env.
+3. Confirm the SQL database values matches the values in your .env.

 ## Architecture Overview